dukebw/personal-finance-adventure/the-wealthy-barber-returns-chilton.md

 - Defined-benefit plans are forced savings that is tax deductible, since this is part of the overall compensation package negotiated by the employee with their employer.

+- Know your post-deductions income, and use this to convert purchaes into your time.

+- Spend extra money on experiences, not possessions (the best things in life aren't things).

+- The happiest people live within their means, since they understand that happiness is derived from inexpensive things such as social interaction.
+  Whereas trying to acquire happiness by buying material goods just leads to disappointment and wanting to buy even more stuff.

+- Two themes: simplictiy is sophistication, and human nature is an unignorable factor (often for the worse).

+- Don't trust financial advisors who think they're clairvoyant.

+- Seemingly small differences in return make exponential differences in the long term.

+- Figure out how much you should be contributing annually to your RRSP (TFSA, too) and set up a pre-authorized chequing plan to have one-twelfth of that amount transferred monthly to your RRSP.
+  Then, apply to the CRA for a tax reduction at source (to reduce your income tax at work) to reflect the deductible RRSP contributions.

+- Go with term insurance policies until your TFSA and RRSP are maxed out, and your mortgage paid off.